Finland By Train

 Please note that your Interrail Pass is not valid on TrainBus connections and that these buses are not used as train replacements

-High speed trains between major cities.
+High speed trains operate between major cities, on the following routes:

 All trains include power outlets, WLAN, a restaurant car, services for disabled passengers and seats for passengers with allergies.